webhooked/kanso.nvim/README.md

         dark = "ink",           -- try "zen" !
         light = "pearl"           -- try "mist" !
     },
-    foreground = "default",      -- "default" or "contrast" (can also be a table like background) })
+    foreground = "default",      -- "default" or "saturated" (can also be a table like background) })

 -- setup must be called before loading